Build Your GTD® Skills

 If you’re often waiting for other people to take action or reply to your messages, you might want to create a Waiting For list.
-Watch this short video as Justin shares some tips for how to organize and keep track of things you’re waiting for.
+In this short video, Justin shares some tips for how to organize and keep track of things you’re waiting for.

 Master Your Next Actions

-Steve Willis describes his approach to making his Next Actions list more useful by including more of the right information.
+Master Trainer Steve Willis explains how he makes his Next Actions list more useful by including more of the right information.

 David’s Contextual Lists

-Oftentimes, we experience stress because there’s a disconnect between what we are doing and what we believe we ought to be doing.
+We often experience stress because there’s a disconnect between what we’re doing and what we believe we ought to be doing.
 Learn how GTD can help you make better choices—and feel better about what you’re doing—in this short audio lesson with GTD expert Kelly Forrister.